 - Design and implement a review and audit of the documentation and coding process.
-Not only does this suggest areas for improvement which directly affect the bottom line, but it also ensures compliance with government regulations and contractual insurance payer obligations.
+Not only does this suggest areas for improvement which directly affect the bottom line, but also ensures compliance with government regulations and contractual insurance payer obligations.

-- Make sharing knowledge and training as it becomes available as a core foundation of organizational operations.
+- Make sharing knowledge and training as it becomes available a core foundation of organizational operations.
 Everyone impacted should participate in comprehensive opportunities to improve the quality of the coding and documentation program and feel a personal investment.

 The most effective way to address the scalability issue that often stresses the billing function, especially as we navigate the COVID-19 PHE, is to engage a third-party partner that can assume responsibility for executing all aspects of the billing process.
 Whether temporarily or long-term, utilizing a scalable, cost-effective automated solution that manages billing complexities while meeting payer criteria ensures accurate claims are submitted, paid quickly, and denials minimized.